chrisrichardson/lanyon/workshop4.md

 ---
-layout: default
+layout: page
-title: "Inverse Problems and Optimisation"
+title: "Workshop IV: Inverse Problems and Optimisation"
 ---

-## Workshop on "Inverse Problems and Optimisation" 6-7 May 2021

 Inverse problems are concerned with the recovery of the parameters of a forward model given observations of data that it describes.
 Such